Ivy (Hedera)

 In stock.

-Hedera helix 'English' {flat of 50 Peat Pots - 2 1/4 in.}
+English Ivy {flat of 50 Peat Pots - 2 1/4 in}

 The quintessential, glossy-green ivy.
 Fast-growing, evergreen vine.
 Emerald foliage with prominent veins.
 Perfect covering slopes and climbing structures.
 Mature height 6-12", can climb 30-40 feet.